Development of an efficient impurity solver in dynamical mean field theory for multi-band systems: The iterative perturbation theory combined with the parquet equations: Novel impurity solver: IPT+parquet

 the full vertex in IPT can be written as

-The diagrammatic representation of $F_{\rm IPT}$ is shown in Fig.~\ref{fig:2020-06-14-11-26}(a).
-Fig.~\ref{fig:2020-06-03-19-27}~(a)-(b) show the $F_{\rm atom}$ subtracted by terms that depend on the $\delta$ function and constant $U$, and (c)-(d) show $F_{\rm IPT}$.
-We can see that these structures resemble and hence we can say that the IPT is an approximation which captures the strong correlation effects by the ``pseudo'' cross and central structures.
+The diagrammatic representation of $\hat{F}_{\rm IPT}$ is shown in Fig.~\ref{fig:2020-06-14-11-26}~(a).
+Fig.~\ref{fig:2020-06-03-19-27}~(a)-(b) show the the full vertex in the atomic limit $\hat{F}_{\rm atom}$~\cite{PhysRevB.86.125114} subtracted by the terms which give the diagonal structure~(ph,~$\overline{\rm ph}$,~pp terms) and constant $\hat{U}$, and (c)-(d) show $\hat{F}_{\rm IPT}$ in a single-band case.
+We can see that these structures resemble each other and hence we can say that the IPT is an approximation which captures the strong correlation effects by the ``pseudo'' cross and central structures.
+On the other hand, IPT fails to capture the diagonal structure as we can see from Eq.~(\ref{eq:2020-06-02-20-42}), where the $\omega_{n}-\omega_{n'}$ and $\omega_{n}+\omega_{n'}+\nu_{m}$ dependences are absent.